-The total number of sanctions against benefit claimants in the year to September 2013 was 897,690, the highest figure for any 12-month period since jobseeker’s allowance was introduced in 1996.
+The total number of sanctions against benefit claimants in the year

 The figures published by the Department for Work and Pensions cover employment support allowance and jobseeker’s allowance.